mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/readme.md

 ```

 This is because the values of Wonder Woman's attack are much greater than Dumbledore's.
 Try changing the values and see what happens.

+**Stretch goal:** a lot depends on who attacks when!
+If one hero attacks first and defeats the other the other may never get a chance to attack.

+The same is true for the order of checking for a defeated hero.
+If we check the opponent first, we may have been defeated.
+But, if the computer checks the opponent who was also defeated it's possible for our code to say we won while a more accurate assessment might call the contest a draw!

+Try and solve this.
+Calculate the damage first.
+Apply attacks each hero.
+Then check form your code to present the following outcomes:

+- self hero wins
+- opponent wins
+- draw both heros are defeated
+- neither side has lost.
+In this case we loop again and run another attack.

 # Commit